camunda-community-hub/zeebe-spec/README.md

 A spec is written in a YAML text format, or alternative in Kotlin code.
 It contains the following
 elements:

-* `resources`: a list of BPMN files that are used in test cases
 * `testCases`: a list of test cases, each test case contains the following elements
     * `name`: the (short) name of the test case
     * `description`: (optional) an additional description of the test case
-    * `actions`: a list of actions that are applied in order
+    * `instructions`: a list of actions and verifications that are applied in order
-    * `verifications`: a list of verifications that are checked in order after all actions are applied

 ### Actions